 As a member of the University’s Summer Undergraduate Research Fellowship (SURF) program, I am researching expression levels of different forms of a DNA repair gene called Polymerase Beta.
-I am running qualitative polymerase chain reaction assays (analysis), which show the difference in the regulation of the gene of interest.
+I am running qualitative polymerase chain reaction assays (analyses), which show the difference in the regulation of the gene of interest.

 Since I just finished my first year at the University, I don't have a lot of past experience working in a lab or conducting research.
 SURF has given me the opportunity to learn advanced lab techniques and to practice many different analyses.

 In the future, I plan to continue doing research on DNA repair in the lab that I'm currently working in.
 My SURF mentor – and personal guide for my biological career – Dr. Ali Senejani, and my lab tech, Michelle Gregoire, have been a huge help to me as I complete my project.
 If I have any questions, whether I can’t find something or I don’t understand the premise of a certain concept, I know I can always ask them to help push me in the right direction.

 My project has been incredibly successful, producing very interesting and novel results.
 In fact, it went so smoothly that I'm able to look at more forms of the DNA repair gene than I initially intended.